 Initial access brokers spread infostealer malware through phishing emails, fake downloads, or malicious websites.
 Some advanced versions can even adapt their tactics based on the system they infect, making them harder to detect.
 Because they operate so quietly, infostealers pose a serious risk.
 A single infection can lead to identity theft, financial loss, or unauthorized access to critical systems.

-History of infostealer malware
+The history of infostealer malware

 Infostealer malware has been around for nearly two decades, evolving alongside the internet and online threats.
-It emerged in 2007 with Zeus (also called Zbot), a powerful trojan designed to steal online banking credentials.
+It emerged in 2007 with Zeus (also called Zbot), a powerful Trojan designed to steal online banking credentials.
 The malware became a massive threat.
 When its source code leaked in 2011, hackers swiftly copied and modified it, creating a wave of new infostealers.

 By 2008, infostealers began targeting more than just banking information.
 Koobface, another early infostealer, targeted the login credentials of social media users on platforms like Facebook, Twitter, MySpace, and email services like Gmail.
 It spread by hijacking social media accounts and tricking users' friends or connections into clicking suspicious links.